HAECHI-LABS/vvisp-sample/vvisp.md

 >>
 ```

-since we did not created any haechi after deployment, 0th address has no haechi so returns `0`
+Since we did not created any haechi after deployment, 0th address has no haechi so returns `0`.

-let's create haechi by calling `makeNewHaechi`
+Let's create haechi by calling `makeNewHaechi`.

 ```shell
 >> call Haechi makeNewHaechi 1234